Squish for Qt Tutorials

 - Verify that the first address is now the new one that was added.

-We are now ready to record our first test.
-Click the Record Test Case toolbar button ( ) that's to the right of the tst_general
+Click the Record () button to the right of the tst_general

 test case shown in the Test Suites view's Test Cases list.
-This will cause Squish to run the AUT so that we can interact with it.
-Once the AUT is running perform the following actions—and don't worry about how long it takes since Squish doesn't record idle time:
+This will cause Squish to launch and hook up with the AUT.
+Once the AUT is running, perform the following actions—and don't worry about how long it takes since Squish doesn't record idle time:

 - Click File > Open, and once the file dialog appears, click the